Query-Calibrated Segmental Admission for Descriptor-Agnostic LiDAR Loop Closure in Repetitive Environments: Introduction

 Autonomous mobile robots (AMRs) are now deployed in factories, warehouses, and service environments to automate repetitive tasks and assist humans.
 Many commercial AMRs rely on LiDAR as a primary sensor for perception, localization, and mapping.
 In these systems, a consistent three-dimensional map of the environment is essential.

 The quality of this LiDAR-based map depends strongly on accurate loop closure along the robot’s trajectory \cite{thrun2005probabilistic,Cadena2016}.
 LiDAR loop closure typically selects candidates by comparing the similarity of global descriptors between temporally separated point clouds.
-Numerous global descriptors have been proposed in recent years \cite{Kim2022ScanContext++,Wang2020LiDAR-Iris, Fan2022FreSCo, Yuan2024BTC , Liao2023NDTMapCode, Gupta2023DensityMaps}, and their reproducibility and efficiency have been demonstrated on public datasets \cite{kitti, 4seasons, mulran, newer_college, oxford_robotcar}.
-As a result, global descriptors are now widely used for LiDAR-based place recognition and loop closure in modern SLAM systems.
-However, loop closure modules are often tuned to prioritize precision over recall: accumulated drift from missed loops grows gradually and can often be corrected once a valid loop is found, whereas a single false loop can severely distort the pose graph and corrupt the map, sometimes requiring re-mapping \cite{HO2007,Latif-RSS-12,SunderhaufProtzel2013,Nashed2020LCD}.
-These risks are magnified in environments with strong structural repetition (e.g., warehouse racks, library stacks, industrial corridors) that induce severe perceptual aliasing, as illustrated in Fig. \ref{fig:fig1} and Fig. \ref{fig:example_of_data}.
-Despite the high potential risk of map corruption, robustly disambiguating structurally identical locations remains an open challenge.
-This suggests that there is still room for improvement in verification strategies designed to handle severe perceptual aliasing.
+Numerous LiDAR global descriptors have been proposed in recent years \cite{Kim2022ScanContext++, Wang2020LiDAR-Iris, Fan2022FreSCo, Liao2024NDTMapCode}, alongside related place-recognition methods based on local geometric primitives or density-map representations \cite{yuan2024BTC, Gupta2024DensityMaps}; these methods are commonly evaluated on public LiDAR benchmarks such as \cite{kitti, mulran, newer_college}.
+As a result, global descriptors are now widely used for LiDAR-based place recognition and loop closure in modern simultaneous localization and mapping (SLAM) systems.
+However, structurally repetitive environments (e.g., warehouse racks, library stacks, industrial corridors) induce severe perceptual aliasing, as illustrated in Fig. \ref{fig:fig1} and Fig. \ref{fig:example_of_data}.
+In such environments, visually plausible but incorrect candidates can enter pose-graph optimization (PGO) and distort the resulting map \cite{HO2007,Latif-RSS-12,Sunderhauf2012Switchable}.
+Robustly disambiguating structurally identical locations therefore remains an open challenge for loop-factor admission.